iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 $$D_{direction} = \sqrt{\frac{2K}{\{h}}Z}$${#eq:turb}

 where *D* is the displacement for a given direction, *K* is the eddy diffusivity parameter, the model time step *h* and a random number *Z* from a Gaussian distribution with a mean of zero.
-The displacement is added to the velocity for the specified direction (u, v or w) at each timestep.
+The displacement is added to the velocity for the specified direction (u, v or w) at each time step.

 Psuedo-random numbers are generated in the model using a Mersenne Twister algorithm, WELL44497b [@panneton2006].
 The seed for the random number generator is an optional parameter of the model to allow for exact reproducibility of results if needed.